ETHICAL ISSUES: SCIENCE vs RELIGION

 The philosopher Henry James, in a series of lectures delivered at Harvard at the turn of the (19th/20th) Century, posited that it is in defense of truth itself that faith is vindicated.
 James recognized that man is not the end-all (and certainly not the beginning); that there must be a “higher part of the universe.”
 He concludes that “God (must be) real because he produces real effects.”
 Atheists summarily dismiss this.

-James (speaking primarily of Catholics, a favorite target of atheists) writes that older religions “offer a so much richer pasturage and shades to the fancy” than those born of the Enlightenment.
+James (speaking primarily of Catholics, a favorite target of atheists and Progressives) writes that older religions “offer a so much richer pasturage and shades to the fancy” than those born of the Enlightenment.
 To these ‘intellectual’ religious, “many of the antiquated beliefs and practices to which (they) give countenance are, if taken literally, as childish as they are to (atheists).”
 But they are childish in the nous of being innocent and amiable rather than in the atheistic sense of being “idiotic falsehoods.”

 There is a habit among those with weak arguments to attack the opposition rather than present their own reasonable alternatives.
 Atheists just say “no”.

 My own very real experience confirms that there is a spiritual dimension to mankind, and therefore a real incentive for religion.
 If you’ve read this far you may wish to investigate Peak Experiences, but know this:

 There is no science-religion dichotomy.
 They simply represent different roads toward the same goal: Truth.
 The same goal pursued by EXTREME Ethics.